 I must admit to feeling a slight stab of jealousy every time we passed the party boat as the atmosphere on our boat was more of a romantic experience and my wife was a 9 hour flight away… Not a bad thing though.
 We thoroughly enjoyed our evening on board the Bateaux River Cruise and I can, in total confidence, recommend the experience to couples looking for a romantic evening out.

 Old Town New Town Dubai Tour:

-In terms of population Dubai wouldn’t be considered a “big city” but in terms of sheer size, the average tourist is going to struggle to cover the distances between points of interest without going on a tour of some kind, or renting a car.
+In terms of population Dubai wouldn’t be considered a “big city” but in terms of sheer size, the average tourist is going to struggle to cover the distances between points of interest without going on a tour some kind (like the Dubai City Tour for example,) or renting a car.
 Because we had just three days in the city we wanted to see as much as possible and so decided to join the “Old Town / New Town” Tour with Arabian Adventures.

 Now if you read our blog often you’ll know that Laur and I generally dislike group tours and this is mostly because you’re on someone else’s schedule and are generally in vehicle with tiny windows and miss loads of photo opportunities you would have normally stopped for.
 However, we also realise that we are travel bloggers and tend to take more photo’s than the average person, so that last point might not be relevant to you.
 But we like the freedom of “self exploring” at this stage of our life.
 As it turned out we actually had decent sized windows and were in a very comfortable vehicle.

 Our tour guide Mohammed showed us the wonder and sophisticated splendour of “New Dubai” in the early afternoon.
 Being born and bred in Dubai (yet not being a citizen- another story for another time) he was the perfect person to tell us how quickly things have been developing here.